VizualAbstract/star-rail-api/README.md

 }
 ```

-Keep in mind, most modifiers, like `withRanks`, `withSkills` and `withSkillTrees`, will append the additional data to the data object (note the difference between `ranks` and `_ranks`) instead of replace the original property.

-All modifiers can be chained, and each Client will have access to their own set of methods.
-One that many of them will have though, is the `withImages()` modifier.
+#### withImages()

+One exception to the modifiers mentioned above is the `withImages()` method, which instead of appending images to the object, will actually inject a full URL path to the value.

 [StarRailStaticAPI](https://vizualabstract.github.io/StarRailStaticAPI/) also has access to images, and therefore, so do Star Rail API clients.
-Normally, images are returned with only a path name, `icon/skill/1006_rank2.png`.

-But applying the `withImages()` modifier, they'll return with a full image URL so you can embed images throughout your app.
+Others, the default behavior is to return images with only the file path.

 ```javascript
 import { CharactersClient, CharactersByID } from 'star-rail-api';